Munesanz/ExtraeMPPA_Example/README.md

 # Extrae example

-Make sure to set correct EXTRAE_LIB path inside the Makefile and Kalray tools are in PATH.
+Make sure to set correct EXTRAE_LIB and EXTRAE_MPI2PRV paths inside the Makefile and Kalray tools are in PATH.

 To compile